coryan/coryan.github.io/_posts/2017-01-08-on-benchmarking-part-2.md

-I believe the improvement is quite significant, I will show in a future post that this is the difference between having to run a few hundred iterations of the test vs. close to a million to obtain enough statistical power in the microbenchmark.
+I believe the improvement is quite significant, I will show in a future post that this is the difference between having to run a few hundred iterations of the test vs. tens of thousands of iterations to obtain enough statistical power in the microbenchmark.

-I should mention that all these pretty graphs and tables are compelling, but do not have sufficient statistical to draw strong conclusions.
+I should mention that all these pretty graphs and tables are compelling, but do not have sufficient statistical rigor to draw quantitative conclusions.
 I feel comfortable  asserting that changing these system configuration parameters has an effect on the consistency of the performance results.
 I cannot assert with any confidence what is the size of the effect, or whether the results are statistically significant, or to what population of tests they apply.
-Those things are possible to do, but require more space than I have available right now.
+Those things are possible to do, but distract us from the objective of describing benchmarks rigorously.

 ### Summary

-The system configuration seems to have a very large effect on how consistent your benchmark results are.
+The system configuration seems to have a very large effect on how consistent are your benchmark results.
-I prefer to run microbenchmarks on the `SCHED_FIFO` scheduling class, at the highest available priority, on a lightly loaded system, where the CPU frequency scaling governor has been set to `performance`, and where the system has been configured to dedicate up
+I recommend you run microbenchmarks on the `SCHED_FIFO` scheduling class, at the highest available priority, on a lightly loaded system, where the CPU frequency scaling governor has been set to `performance`, and where the system has been configured to dedicate up